MIDS-scaling-up/v3/week08/lab/Readme.md

 apt update
 apt install -y ffmpeg
 ```
 Note, if you are using Docker, you'll want to use a volume on the host system to make it easier to see your output.
-This can be done by adding `-v <hostDir>:<containerDir>`.
+This can be done by adding `-v <hostDir>:<containerDir>` (example: sudo docker run -ti -v ~/videos-output:/var/log/video ubuntu /bin/bash ).

 Please navigate to https://www.jpjodoin.com/urbantracker/dataset.html .
 Download sherbrooke_video.avi.
 This is a 2 min and 13 second video filmed from a traffic camera located at at the Sherbrooke/Amherst intersection in Montreal.